Russian tortoise: Description

 The Russian tortoise is a small tortoise species, with a size range of 13–25 cm.
 Females grow slightly larger (15–25 cm) to accommodate eggs.
 Males average 13–20 cm.

 Russian tortoises are sexually dimorphic.
-Males tend to have longer tails generally tucked to the side, and longer claws; females have a short, fat tail, with shorter claws than the males.
+Males are usually smaller than the females, and the males tend to have longer tails generally tucked to the side, and longer claws; females have a short, fat tail, with shorter claws than the males.
 The male has a slit-shaped vent (cloaca) near the tip of its tail; the female has an asterisk-shaped vent (cloaca).

-Russian tortoises have four toes.
+Russian tortoises have four toes on their front limbs, unusual compared to other tortoises for having five.
 Coloration varies, but the shell is usually a ruddy brown or black, fading to yellow between the scutes, and the body is straw-yellow and brown depending on the subspecies.

 The male Russian tortoise courts a female through head bobbing, circling, and biting her forelegs.
 When she submits, he mounts her from behind, making high-pitched squeaking noises during mating.

+On average, Russian tortoises will hibernate for about 8 weeks to 5 months throughout the year, if the conditions are right.
 The species can spend as much as 9 months of the year in dormancy.

+Habitat

+Russian tortoises thrive in dry, open areas.
+They keep to sandy locations, where they can get around easily and burrow.
+Despite preferring arid environments primarily, Russian tortoises can survive well where humidity is 70 percent, and actually need some rain to soften the soil so they can dig their burrows.
+These burrows can be as deep as 2 meters, where it retreats during the midday heat and at night, only emerging to forage at dawn or dusk when temperatures drop.
+These tortoises are quite social, and they will visit nearby burrows, and sometimes several will spend the night in one burrow.